rails/rails/guides/source/active_record_migrations.md

 ### Passing Modifiers

-Some commonly used [type modifiers](#column-modifiers) can be passed directly on the command line.
-They are enclosed by curly braces and follow the field type:
+When generating migrations, you can pass commonly used [type modifiers](#column-modifiers) directly on the command line.
+These modifiers, enclosed by curly braces, follow the field type and allow you to define specific attributes for your columns.

 For instance, running: